 Where possible we consolidated the pages into one definitive version and 301’d the other page over to it.

 Other times, all pages served a purpose for user experience and conversions.
 In these cases we added NOINDEX,FOLLOW meta tags to the unneeded pages, so that they were still accessible to users, but only one page would be indexed by search engines.

-We needed to build a lot of link equity to the site if it were to rank on the first page for the target terms, so it was decided that the best use of resource would be to concentrate on an exclusive PBN strategy with no outreach links as part of the core strategy.
+We needed to build a lot of link equity to the site if it were to rank on the first page for the target terms, so it was decided to focus on building the most powerful types of links we could.

-We concentrated on finding high metric domains, therefore we could build the authority of the site with fewer domains so that the link velocity appeared natural.
+We concentrated on finding high metric relevant domains so we could build the authority of the site with fewer links so that the link velocity appeared natural.

 With the recommendations from the audit actioned in late October and links being pointed at the key internal pages, traffic continuously grew month-on-month.